weisdd/lfgw/README.md

 Minuses:

+* a user cannot have multiple roles (`When you have multiple roles, the first one that is mentioned in prometheus-acls will be used.`);
 * based on Prometheus library, so might not support some of Victoria Metrics' extensions;
 * does not allow to filter out requests to sensitive endpoints (like `/admin/tsdb`);
 * does not rewrite requests to `/federate` endpoint (at least, at the time of writing);